kizniche/Mycodo/README.md

 - [ ] Timelapse video creation ability (define start, end, duration between, etc.)
 - [ ] Automatic log file backup when a certain size is reached
-- [ ] Support naming/renaming relay identifier from the web interface
 - [ ] Support for more than one temperature/humidity sensor
 - [ ] Update user interface
   - [ ] Tabs instead of link menus